ghc-proposals/ghc-proposals/proposals/0000-more-levity-polymorphic-$.rst

 .. ticket-url::
 .. implemented::
 .. highlight:: haskell
-.. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/0>`_.
+.. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/514>`_.
-            **After creating the pull request, edit this file again, update the number in the link, and delete this bold sentence.**
 .. contents::

 ``$`` currently has type ``forall r a (b :: TYPE r). (a -> b) -> a -> b``.
 Change it to ``forall ra rb (a :: TYPE ra) (b :: TYPE rb). (a -> b) -> a -> b``.